 There needs to be a differentiation between a short trip of 2 to 3 hours and a longer grip.
 Guise et al. (1998) reported that market weight pigs remain standing when a trip is under 3 hours and they lie down for longer trips.
 The space requirements shown in Table 1 are recommended for short trips during cool weather.
 Barton et al. (1998) found that for short trips of under 3 hours during moderate weather, additional space provided no benefits.
 On longer trips more space will be required so that all of the pigs will have space to lie down without being on top of each other.
 During hot weather when the Livestock Weather Safety Index is in the Danger or Emergency Zone load 15 to 20% fewer pigs.
 For long trips space allowances recommended by the EC Working Group (1992) should be used.
 EC space allowances provide approximately 15% more space.

 To keep pigs warm in the winter and to prevent frostbite, deep bedding with either straw or shavings is required when the temperature is below 32 degrees F (0 degrees C).
 When the temperature drops to 10 degrees F, straw is recommended for extra warmth.
+The ventilation holes in the sides of the trailer should be 90 to 95% covered (McGlone et al, 2014).
 On aluminum sided trailers, at least half of the ventilation holes should be blocked during winter.
 During extreme cold, the trailer may have to be lined with wood to prevent the pigs from contacting cold metal.

 During the summer when the temperature is over 60 degrees F (16 degrees C), wet shavings or sand should be used.
+Coverings over the ventilation holes should be completely removed.
 Straw bedding is too hot.
 At 80 degrees F pigs should be sprinkled with water immediately after loading.
 Heat builds up rapidly in a stationary vehicle.
 If a truck has to stand when the temperature is over 80 degrees F (27 degrees C), the pigs should be wetted.
+After sprinkling, the truck should immediately start moving to start cooling by evaporation.
+Wetting pigs in a stationary truck can create a dangerous "sauna" effect.
 Research on heat stress has shown that death losses increase as temperatures increase (Knowles and Warriss, 2000, Livestock Conservation Institute, 1981).
 Truck drivers should drive carefully and avoid sudden stops and rapid acceleration.

 The presence of the stress gene will increase death losses during transport.
 Murray and Johnson (1998) found that 9.2% of the pigs that were homozygous positive for the stress gene died during transport.
 Death loss percentages were 0.27% in heterozygous stress gene carriers and 0.05% in pigs that were stress gene free.
 Fortunately many producers are now selecting pigs that are stress gene free to improve meat quality.
 A survey of pigs arriving dead on arrival at the slaughter plant indicated that deads decreased from 0.27% to 0.1% when the stress gene was removed (Holtcamp, 2000).
+In the U.S., the frequency of the HAL porcine stress gene is low (Ritter et al, 2008).
+Unfortunately, some countries still have many pigs with the stress gene.
 Growth promotants (such as repartitioning agents) must be used with great care to prevent an increase in downer non-ambulatory pigs.
 Marchant-Forde et al (2002) reported that ractopamine may make pigs more difficult to handle and more susceptible to handling stress.

 Barton-Gade, P. and Christensen, L. 1998.
 Effect of different stocking densities during transport on welfare and meat quality in Danish slaughter pigs.
 Meat Sci.
 48:237-247.